 The EPA has determined that even minimal PFAS exposure levels may cause harm, particularly concerning given widespread contamination in everyday household products.

 Manufacturers treat paper towels with PFAS to improve absorbency and grease resistance.
-Every time you use these products, you risk transferring toxic chemicals to your skin, food, and kitchen surfaces.
+Every time you use these products, you risk transferring toxic chemicals to your skin and kitchen surfaces.
+The average household uses toilet paper and paper towels multiple times daily, creating cumulative PFAS exposure that builds toxic levels in the bloodstream over months and years.

 Independent laboratory testing detected PFAS in major paper towel brands and toilet paper sold at grocery stores and retail chains nationwide.
 Concentration levels varied significantly, but consistent use of any contaminated product poses serious health risks.

 Household cleaners represent another significant PFAS exposure source.
-Companies formulate these products with forever chemicals to achieve performance characteristics consumers expect—grease-cutting power, water-repellent finishes, and stain protection.
+Companies formulate these products with forever chemicals to achieve water-repellent finishes and stain protection.

-Spray cleaners aerosolize PFAS particles, delivering them directly into your respiratory system where they absorb rapidly into the bloodstream.
-Using these products in bathrooms, kitchens, or other enclosed spaces without proper ventilation multiplies exposure risks.
+Spray cleaners may be of the most concern because they aerosolize PFAS particles, delivering them directly into your respiratory system where they absorb rapidly into the bloodstream.
+Using these products in bathrooms or other enclosed spaces without proper ventilation multiplies exposure risks.

-Product manufacturers who sold PFAS-contaminated household goods violated their duty to provide safe products and adequate health warnings.
-Victims can pursue compensation through several legal theories:
+Product manufacturers who sell PFAS-contaminated household goods may violate their duty to provide safe products and adequate health warnings.
+Victims can pursue compensation if the products are inherently dangerous but manufacturers choose to include PFAS instead of safer alternatives.

-Corporations knew or should have known about PFAS health dangers but failed to provide adequate warnings on product labels.
-Internal documents often reveal companies possessed research demonstrating risks years before public disclosure.
+Corporations that knew or should have known about PFAS health dangers but failed to provide adequate warnings on product labels could be held liable if internal documents reveal that they possessed research demonstrating risks years before public disclosure.

-PFAS cases require sophisticated scientific evidence connecting product exposure to your medical condition.
-The Lyon Firm collaborates with leading toxicologists, epidemiologists, oncologists, and environmental scientists who provide expert testimony establishing causation despite defense attempts to deny the link.
+PFAS cases require evidence that connects product exposure to your medical condition.
+The Lyon Firm collaborates with leading toxicologists and environmental scientists who provide expert testimony establishing causation despite defense attempts to deny the link.

 If you regularly used paper towels, toilet paper or household cleaners and developed cancer, thyroid disease, liver problems, or other conditions linked to PFAS, you may have a valid claim.
 Our attorneys can review your medical history and product use to assess your case.